How to accept your Firm Offer (from UAC)

 Important information for Australian permanent residents

 Your current offer is valid for admission to the University of Sydney as an international student.
-If you are granted Australian permanent residency, you must advise the International Office immediately by completing a Change of Visa to Permanent Resident Status form, and providing a copy of the personal details page and the visa from your passport.
+If you are granted Australian permanent residency, you must advise the International Services Office immediately by completing a Change of Visa to Permanent Resident Status form, and providing a copy of the personal details page and the visa from your passport.

 If you are granted Australian Permanent Residence status before you commence your course, you will need to be reassessed for admission to a Commonwealth Supported Place (CSP).